 The primary reason you might want to apply for a business card is so that you can separate your professional expenses from your personal ones.
-This means you can keep easier track of business-related spending—something that’s important for both budgeting and filing taxes.
+This means you can keep track of business-related spending more easily — something that’s important for both budgeting and filing taxes.

 Reward programs are also structured for business expenses.
 For instance, some business-specific cards offer rewards geared towards travel, which might be beneficial if you spend time flying for work.
-Some cards also bundle in perks like access to airport lounges or free wifi.
+Some cards also bundle in perks, such as access to airport lounges or free Wi-Fi.